davidgilson/Hexagonal-Power-Bank/README.md

 	1. ### Decorative Base
 		`Print:` [shoe-batt-orange.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/shoe-batt-orange.stl) **ON TOP OF** [shoe-batt-black.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/shoe-batt-black.stl)

 		This is just a *for fun* Addition.
 Use the same two color approach as described for the wireless logo on the lid.
 Once printed, use gorilla glue to fix this onto the base of the power bank.
-There's no functional reason to do this, it's just an easter egg, and might hid any ugly first layer on your case.
+There's no functional reason to do this, it's just an easter egg, and might hide an ugly first layer on your case.

 		![image](./images/39.jpg) ![image](./images/40.jpg)